-Now we are going to explore another scenario where a branch has some changes and that is not merged with the main branch.
-If you look at the diagram you have added a few more commits but you have not merged the changes into the main branch.
+Now, we are going to explore another scenario where a branch has some changes that are not merged with the main branch.
+If you look at the diagram, you have added a few more commits but have not merged the changes into the main branch.

 If we delete the last branch, then our repo will look something like the below: